 Miles walked: Today 8 Cumulative 822.1

-I couldn’t find anywhere to stay in Greenhead and my original choice e mailed me to say it still hadn’t re-opened after COVID.
+I couldn’t find anywhere to stay in Greenhead and my original choice e mailed me, while I was on the Pennine Way to say it still hadn’t re-opened after COVID.
 Thanks go to Support Services, i.e. Angela, for finding me somewhere to sleep.
 She has been working overtime this leg!
 The Samson Inn was next to the Hadrian’s Wall way and only a mile off route.
 It is run by three local farmers and their best lamb had gone into the Hot Pot.

 All of today’s walk followed the Wall.
-As you know, this was built but George R R Martin, is made of ice and is 700 feet high… what?
+As you know, this was built by George R R Martin, is made of ice and is 700 feet high… what?
 Wrong Wall??
-You know nothing Ray Ashleigh!
+You know nothing Ray!
 That’s enough Game of Thrones jokes.

 The wall was, of course, built by Hadrian.
 The Romans actually pushed as far north as the Grampian mountains but withdrew back to Northumberland as the troops were needed to quell an uprising in what is now Germany.
 Hadrian commissioned the wall to prevent incursions by the Northern tribes who later united to become the Picts.
 (Antonius Pius later tried to subdue Scotland again and established a wall between the Clyde and the Forth but more of that next year)

-Much of Ice and Fire, the books on which the TV series GOT is based, reflects political and social events in medieval European history, so that Wall has its inspiration from Hadrians wall.
+Much of Ice and Fire, the books on which the TV series GOT is based, reflects political and social events in medieval European history, so that Wall has its inspiration from Hadrians Wall.
+If you are a GOT fan it is well worth reading the history of Plantagenet England and trying to work out on whom the characters and events were based.

 Much of the wall was built on outcrops of the Whin Sill which formed an extra, natural, barrier.
 Elsewhere, the Romans dug a ditch in front of the wall